 Love and loyalty are powerful ties, but even the strongest fetters can be broken.

 Embittered by Odin’s manipulations and increasingly aware that he is being watched by many eyes, Loki becomes ever more sly and secretive; when he discovers that his own brothers have betrayed him at Odin’s command, he begins to spiral into madness.
 With no one left to trust but his devoted wife, Loki begins to search for answers and attracts some dangerous allies along the way.
 Soon, Loki and Odin are circling one another, and the fate of the worlds depends on two men who will sacrifice everything to get what they want.

-Late in the night, the festivities were interrupted when Odin’s wolves began to howl.
-Instantly, the sounds of merrymaking died down and everyone’s attention was drawn to two sour-looking dwarves who appeared in the doorway and announced that they were searching for Loki.
+Late in the night, the festivities were interrupted when Odin’s wolves began to snap and howl.
+The sounds of merrymaking died down as everyone’s attention was drawn to the doorway where two sour-looking dwarves announced that they were searching for Loki.

 All eyes turned to Odin’s youngest, whose pale eyes grew wide.
 He looked as though he might try to flee until Thor wrapped his brawny arm around his shoulders.

 Odin invited the dwarves to explain their business with his son.
 Brokk and Eitri took a few steps into the room, their eyes fixed on Loki, who squirmed uncomfortably in Thor’s grasp.

 “You have seen the treasures Gullinborsti, Mjöllnir, and Draupnir, have you not?” demanded Eitri.
 The Aesir admitted they had.

-“And are they not every bit as fine as Skidbladnir, Gungnir, and the golden hair?”
-Brokk challenged.
+“And are they not every bit as fine as Skídbladnir, Gungnir, and the golden hair?”
+Brokk asked.
 The Aesir agreed they were.

 “Then we have fairly won the wager we made with Loki Laufeyjarson.
-We have come to claim our payment,” announced Brokk forcefully, drawing his seax.
+We have come to claim our payment,” said Brokk forcefully, drawing his seax.

 The Aesir burst into cacophonous rancour and Thor gripped his brother tight, prepared to protect him or punish him, whichever was warranted.
 Frigg screeched and grabbed Odin’s arm, her eyes filling with hot tears.